-The NeverEnding Story oral history: How 3 brave kids helped save the world by using their imaginations
+The NeverEnding Story oral history: How 3 kids helped save the world

 As the film celebrates its 35th anniversary in 2019 — and experiences a resurgence of interest thanks to an episode of Stranger Things — director Wolfgang Petersen, cast members Noah Hathaway, Tami Stronach, Allan Oppenheimer, and theme song singer Limahl discuss with EW the magic behind the movie that has endured for more than three decades.